prathamesh-tech574/kalpit-ai-testing-submission/README.md

-# AI Testing Engineer — Take-Home Submission
+# AI Testing Engineer Submission
 OCR & Document AI Evaluation for Sale Deed Documents (Kalpit Pvt Ltd)

 ## What this is